 Funding will not be approved where it could create legal liabilities for the participants or CISPA.

 PRESENTATIONS & QUESTIONS

-Applicants may be requested to make presentation to the Committee at its monthly meeting on the first Tuesday of each month.
-Alternately, Applicants may be asked questions by Committee members about the details of their initiative via email, phone or in a meeting.
+Applicants may be requested to make presentation to the Committee before approval is granted or applicants may be asked questions by Committee members about the details of their initiative via email, phone or in a meeting.
 Applicants should be prepared for either of these possibilities.

-The OUTREACH INITIATIVES APPLICATION FORM is designed to provide Applicants with ample opportunity to fully describe their initiative.
+All applications for funding must be made using the Outreach Initiatives Application Form.
+The Form is designed to provide Applicants with the opportunity to fully describe their initiative.
 The more detail the better!
 CISPA is looking for initiatives that have a specific focus and are well thought out, with clear evidence of planning, risk management, and a step-wise approach to delivery.

-Some applications may still in the planning stages with fewer details available to present to the Outreach Committee.
-If that is so, please reach out to the Committee to screen your ideas and provide guidance and feedback on how to make your initiative more viable.
-Our goal is also to provide mentorship to applicants to make their initiatives a reality.
+Some applications may still in the planning stages with fewer details available to present to the Committee.
+If that is so, please reach out to the Committee to screen your ideas.
+Committee members will provide guidance and feedback on how to make your initiative more viable.
+Our goal is also to provide mentorship to applicants to make your initiatives a reality.